*** Η ΒΕΑΤΡΙΚΗ ήταν ο 2ος δίσκος μου (LP-album). Επανεκδόθηκε σε CD μαζί με το άλλο μου LP, το ΟΝΑΡ.

 However, both these works making the «Two Love Cantatas», have been performed at many concerts.

-«BEATRICE» is of great importance: a step further than «ONAR» and the core which later produced the most sophisticated development of his song form works, «The Devil with the Candlestick» (for guitar and voice based on poems by Tassos Leivathitis, 1996, which has also never appeared in the discography).
+it is the core which later produced the most sophisticated of my compositions for acoustic instruments, «The Devil with the Candlestick» (for guitar and voice based on poems by Tassos Leivathitis, 1996), which has also never appeared in the discography.

 Though Beatrice is written for voice, guitar and violoncello, all three instruments are never used at once.
 I have preferred combining them in a duet mode.
 Each combination corresponds to one of the two album’ s sides.